johnmgreenwell/relay/README.md

 ## Overview

-This HAL-mediated custom relay driver permits ease of use portable across many platforms.
+This HAL-mediated custom relay driver permits ease of use that is designed to be platform-independent.
 Though simple GPIO behavior, this driver brings it up into a portable and highly-readable object-oriented programming space.

 ## Usage